A Parrondo paradox in susceptible-infectious-susceptible dynamics over periodic temporal networks: Introduction

-A phenomenon that can occur in periodically switching dynamical systems or stochastic processes is the Parrondo's paradox.
-Originally, the Parrondo's paradox refers to the situation in which a combination of two losing strategies generates a winning strategy \cite{harmer1999losing,parrondo2000new,harmer2002review}.
+A phenomenon that can occur in periodically switching dynamical systems or stochastic processes is the Parrondo paradox.
+Originally, the Parrondo paradox refers to the situation in which a combination of two losing strategies generates a winning strategy \cite{harmer1999losing,parrondo2000new,harmer2002review}.
 When a person alternately and repetitively plays two different losing gambling games (i.e., losing regardless of the player's strategy), the player may still win the game, even on average.
-The Parrondo's paradox has also been found in theoretically motivated dynamical systems \cite{almeida2005can,canovas2006dynamic,canovas2013revisiting,danca2014generalized,danca2015parrondo,mendoza2018parrondo,cima2020dynamic}, social dynamics models \cite{ye2016effects,lai2020social,ye2020impact,ye2021effects}, evolutionary dynamics on networks \cite{ye2013multi}, financial investment models \cite{spurgin2005switching,chakrabarti2014switching}, chemical engineering \cite{osipovitch2009systems}, molecular transport \cite{heath2002discrete}, dynamics of allele frequency~\cite{reed2007two,abbott2010asymmetry,cheong2019paradoxical}, cancer biology~\cite{capp2021does}, cellular biology \cite{cheong2018multicellular}, and so on.
+The Parrondo paradox has also been found in theoretically motivated dynamical systems \cite{almeida2005can,canovas2006dynamic,canovas2013revisiting,danca2014generalized,danca2015parrondo,mendoza2018parrondo,cima2020dynamic}, social dynamics models \cite{ye2016effects,lai2020social,ye2020impact,ye2021effects}, evolutionary dynamics on networks \cite{ye2013multi}, financial investment models \cite{spurgin2005switching,chakrabarti2014switching}, chemical engineering \cite{osipovitch2009systems}, molecular transport \cite{heath2002discrete}, dynamics of allele frequency~\cite{reed2007two,abbott2010asymmetry,cheong2019paradoxical}, cancer biology~\cite{capp2021does}, cellular biology \cite{cheong2018multicellular}, and so on.
+This phenomenon is also known in control theory community; a switching dynamical system composed of alternation of unstable dynamical systems can become stable \cite{liberzon2003switching,yang2009stabilization,yang2011stabilization,yang2014survey,xiang2014stabilization,lu2020stabilization,yang2020exponential}.
 Models of epidemic dynamics are no exception~\cite{masuda2004subcritical,danca2012parrondo,cheong2020relieving,page202125,danca2023controlling}.
 For example, Cheong \textit{et al.}\,considered a model of COVID-19 outbreak \cite{cheong2020relieving}.
 In their model, when the community is not under lockdown, the infection rate is higher and the hospital cost is increased for individual persons.
 In contrast, when a lockdown is implemented, the total economic costs are increased despite the rate of epidemic spreading being reduced.
 They argue that implementing either one of these two strategies is a losing strategy.
-However, switching between the two strategies can reduce the overall cost per day; Cheong \textit{et al.}\, interpreted this to be a winning strategy, thereby representing a Parrondo's paradox~\cite{cheong2020relieving}.
-As another example, in \cite{danca2023controlling}, the authors implemented the Parrondo's paradox idea on a periodic parameter switching algorithm with the aim of controlling the COVID-19 outbreak in their model.
+However, switching between the two strategies can reduce the overall cost per day; Cheong \textit{et al.}\, interpreted this to be a winning strategy, thereby representing a Parrondo paradox~\cite{cheong2020relieving}.
+As another example, in \cite{danca2023controlling}, the authors implemented the Parrondo paradox idea on a periodic parameter switching algorithm with the aim of controlling the COVID-19 outbreak in their model.
+Thus, the literature suggests that the Parrondo paradox is useful for suppressing epidemic spreading.